dhanushdevadiga1406-bit/Tic-Tac-Toe/README.md

 2. The frontend will communicate with the backend at `http://localhost:3000`

 > Note: Loading `index.html` directly from `file://` may be blocked by browser security.
 Use a local server if needed.
+> Open http://localhost:8000 in your browser to play the game.